Book Review: Planetside by Michael Mammay

 The story is an easy read (which is a good thing), and is in contrast to many others in this genre that has difficult to use names and un-needed gobbledegook terms that impede the flow of story.
 Time is not wasted in unnecessary world building and that can be deciphered / imagined as the story progresses.
 The protagonist at the spaceside is in a hostile environment where he cannot trust anyone, and because of nature of military structures, commands, secrets, he has to find ways to get his investigation going which is hampered by people not speaking what they know.
 There is denial of knowledge.
 If some of the replies were misleading to put the first person protagonist off the hook, then it would have added a few more twists and turns.

 While the story is filled with obstacles for the protagonist, somehow I felt that due to the experience aspect, the protagonist comes out as all knowing into how people need to be handled or situation needs to be tackled.
 I write this because even though the variants of word “surprise” occur twenty two times (thanks to Kindle search), it’s the others who get surprised, while the protagonist is hardly ever surprised.
 This is despite the fact that ,”It was like no other war in several hundred years… level of complexity beyond any other fight I’d seen.”
-The plot itself had seeds of various surprises for protagonist, but all of it seems to have been sacrificed for action, which has been portrayed with extreme precision.
-You can feel the palpitation of accompanying soldiers in a combat.
+The plot itself had seeds of various surprises for protagonist, but in the balance, action gets the priority.
+The action scenes have been portrayed with extreme precision.
+One can feel the palpitation of accompanying soldiers in a combat, real enough to give goosebumps.

 The plotting is superb, and the story is fast paced and action filled, and anyone who likes to read mystery-military SF genre would find it worth reading.